 Recently a video by the renowned holistic veterinarian Dr. Karen Becker went through social media channels promoting a method to help protect your dog's paws.
-Right now we are in a season when a snowy, slushy sloppy mess that waits outside for many of us.
-If you watch her video here you will probably be just as plain old "grossed out" as I am by the chemicals and toxins in our snow, at least the snow that is getting dirtier by the minute by our roads and sidewalks.
+Right now we are in a season when a snowy, slushy sloppy mess waits outside for many of us.
+If you watch her video here you will probably be just as plain old "grossed out" as I am by the chemicals and toxins in our snow.
+That snow is getting dirtier by the minute by our roads and sidewalks.
 And even worse, that snow gets plowed and shoveled onto our grass and into our yards.

-Awhile ago I wrote about summer chemicals and how I wash all eight of my dogs' paws after each and every walk or excursion off of our property.
-This is not limited to summer; I do the post-walk paw wash all year round regardless of the weather.
-Paw pads may protect your dog from rough terrain, but they can still benefit from a good cleansing after walking through our chemical laden world, especially since it's highly likely that those paws are going to go right into your dog's mouth for their own thorough cleaning.
+A while ago I wrote about summer chemicals and how I wash all eight of my dogs' paws after each and every walk or excursion off of our property.
+This is not limited to summer.
+I do the post-walk paw wash all year round regardless of the weather.
+Paw pads may protect your dog from rough terrain, but they can still benefit from a good cleansing after walking through our chemical-laden world.
+Additionally, it's highly likely that those paws are going to go right into your dog's mouth for their own thorough cleaning.

-1. Wash all paws in a foot soak using water with apple cider vinegar (1/2 cup vinegar per gallon of water) or an organic pet shampoo.
-Swoosh the paw through the water and use your fingers to massage the paws for a few second while in the soak.
+- Wash all paws in a foot soak using water with apple cider vinegar (1/2 cup vinegar per gallon of water) or organic pet shampoo.
+Swoosh the paw through the water and use your fingers to massage the paws for a few seconds while in the soak.
 Rinse thoroughly in a second container of plain water and then dry well, including between the toe pads and webbing for breeds with webbed feet.

-2. Wipe the entire dog from nose to tail with a damp cloth, including their legs, belly, nose and jowls.
-You can also use the same ratio of apple cider vinegar to water to soak the cloth or spray on them with a spray bottle, avoiding the eyes.
+- Wipe the entire dog from nose to tail with a damp cloth, including their legs, belly, nose, and jowls.
+You can also use the same ratio of apple cider vinegar to the water to soak the cloth or spray on them with a spray bottle, avoiding the eyes.

 If your dog will tolerate them, booties are a great way to help protect your dog's paws from the cold and chemicals.
-There are disposable, biodegradable rubber options at PetFlow but I love these well-engineered Step-N-Strobe Dog Shoes from Kurgo.
+There are disposable, biodegradable rubber options at PetFlow.
+I love these well-engineered Step-N-Strobe Dog Shoes from Kurgo.

 This blog contains affiliate links.